-In cases of alleged sexual molestation of a child by a parent sharing parenting time and legal decision making, the Court must carefully weigh all testimony, consider expert opinion, and make accurate interpretations of the law in their efforts to provide for the safety and best interests of the child.
+In cases of alleged sexual molestation of a child by a parent sharing parenting time and legal decision making, the Court must carefully weigh all testimony, consider the expert opinion, and make accurate interpretations of the law in their efforts to provide for the safety and best interests of the child.

-The family court judge awarded the mother sole legal decision making authority and suspended the father’s parenting time on an emergency basis until the issue could be addressed in court.
+The family court judge awarded the mother sole legal decision-making authority and suspended the father’s parenting time on an emergency basis until the issue could be addressed in court.
 After the hearing, emergency temporary orders were affirmed, the child’s counseling was discontinued, and the trial was scheduled.

 When the child was asked what happened, she responded that her father had kissed her neck and the mother jumped to the conclusion the father had molested their daughter.
 From this point forward, the mother interpreted everything the child said as indicative of sexual behavior or a sign she had been molested.
-The family court judge found that the the mother’s responses to the child held shape the child’s statements.
+The family court judge found that the mother’s responses to the child held to shape the child’s statements.

 The family court judge denied the mother’s request for a modified order discontinuing the father’s parenting time.
 The trial court also found that the substantial change of circumstances presented by the case justified changing the mother’s sole legal decision making to joint legal decision making authority.
 The family court judge also found that in her misguided efforts to protect the daughter from the father, the father/daughter relationship had been damaged and was now at risk.

 The family court judge also noted in its findings that the mother had overstated evidence in support of her allegations.
 In some instances, even presenting testimony that was not truthful.
 It appeared to the Court that the mother convinced herself that the father was a danger to the child and, as a result, adopted an “end justifies the means” approach to the case and accompanying proceedings.

-The Arizona Court of Appeals rules that the Joint Pretrial Statement filed by both parties one week before the first day of trial and five weeks before the final day of trial to be an “amending [of] the pleading.”
+The Arizona Court of Appeals ruled that the Joint Pretrial Statement filed by both parties one week before the first day of trial and five weeks before the final day of trial to be an “amending [of] the pleading.”
 The mother’s objection to the statement serves as evidence that she was duly notified.
-Additionally, objections regarding procedure must be filed prior to completion of the case.
+Additionally, objections regarding procedure must be filed prior to the completion of the case.